FortressOS/hakurei/README.md

         * `command`, the command to run as the target user.
 Defaults to launcher name.

+        * `capability.wayland`, whether to share the Wayland socket.

+        * `capability.x11`, whether to share the X11 socket and allow connection.

+        * `capability.dbus`, whether to proxy D-Bus.
+NOTE: this option is subject to change and should not be used

-        * `pulse`, whether to share the PulseAudio socket and cookie.
+        * `capability.pulse`, whether to share the PulseAudio socket and cookie.

         * `share`, package containing desktop/icon files.
 Defaults to launcher name.